apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/multipartuploader.md

 FS' = FS where FS.Files(path) == UploadData' and not uploadHandle in keys(FS'.uploads)
 ```

-The PathHandle is returned by the complete operation so subsequent operations
+The `PathHandle` is returned by the complete operation so subsequent operations
 will be able to identify that the data has not changed in the meantime.

 The order of parts in the uploaded by file is that of the natural order of
-parts: part 1 is ahead of part 2, etc.
+parts in the map: part 1 is ahead of part 2, etc.

-### `void abort(Path path, UploadHandle multipartUploadId)`
+### `CompletableFuture<Void> abort(UploadHandle uploadId, Path filePath)`

 Abort a multipart upload.
 The handle becomes invalid and not subject to reuse.